U.S. Department of State Seal

 • Public transportation systems (including subways, buses, trains, and scheduled commercial flights)

-Malaysia remains a transit point and, to a lesser extent, a destination country for members of terrorist groups including ISIS, Abu Sayyaf Group, al-Qa’ida, and Jemaah Islamiyah.
+Malaysia remains a transit point and, to a lesser extent, a destination country for members of terrorist groups.
 Information from credible sources suggests that there is a continued risk of armed terrorist and criminal groups operating and planning attacks against foreigners, including U.S. citizens, in the East Asian and Pacific region, including Malaysia.
-Since 2013, Malaysian authorities have arrested more than 500 supporters of ISIS, including many individuals who planned to fight in Syria and Iraq.

 For more information, see our Terrorism page.

-Criminals also target motorists stuck in traffic or stopped at a light with smash and grab robberies.
-Keep valuables out of sight while driving or remove them from the car (including from the trunk) when parked.
-GPS devices should not be left on the windshield or dashboard.
+Criminals sometimes rob motorists stuck in traffic or stopped at a light.
+Keep valuables out of sight while driving and remove them from the car when parked.
+Do not leave GPS devices on the windshield or dashboard.

 • Check local media for updates and traffic advisories.